briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 jeopardy assessment, the Tax Commissioner shall file an entry with the clerk of the court of common pleas in the manner prescribed by division (C) of this section.
-Notice of the jeopardy assessment shall be served on the taxpayer assessed or the taxpayer’s legal representative in the manner provided in section 5703.37 of the Revised Code within five days of the filing of the entry with the clerk.
+Notice of the jeopardy assessment shall be served on the taxpayer assessed or the taxpayer's legal representative in the manner provided in section 5703.37 of the Revised Code within five days of the filing of the entry with the clerk.
 The total amount assessed is immediately due and payable, unless the taxpayer assessed files a petition for reassessment in accordance with division (B) of this section and provides security in a form satisfactory to the Tax Commissioner and in an amount sufficient to satisfy the unpaid balance of the assessment.
-Full or partial payment of the assessment does not prejudice the Tax Commissioner’s consideration of the petition for reassessment.
+Full or partial payment of the assessment does not prejudice the Tax Commissioner's consideration of the petition for reassessment.

 6. _(F)_ Notwithstanding the fact that a petition for reassessment is pending, the taxpayer may pay all or a portion of the assessment that is the subject of